ChristofferZorn01/Group_03_Server_/README.md

 Welcome to the 2018 Medialogy 3 Group 3 Dice Racing Digital Board game! <br />
 Built in Java for the AAU Medialogy Programming MiniProject.
+This game is run in the consol of the environment of which the files are opened.

 ------